la-haute-societe/yii2-save-relations-behavior/README.md

 See the configuration section for examples.

 > **Note:**
-> If junction table properties are configured for a relation the rows associated with the related models in the junction table will be deleted and inserted again on each saving
-> to ensure that changes to the junction table properties are saved too.
+> If junction table properties are configured for a relation, the rows associated with the related models in the junction table will be deleted and inserted again on each saving to ensure that changes to the junction table properties are saved too.

 Validation